 Fans of Earlham's Facebook page agree to:

-Any individual participating as a fan to Earlham's page may notify Mark Blackmon if, in that person's opinion, an entry is not in keeping with these guidelines.
-The Public Affairs staff will work with the individual(s) involved to resolve the situation.
+Any individual participating as a fan to Earlham's page may notify the Marketing and Communications office if, in that person's opinion, an entry is not in keeping with these guidelines.
+The Marketing and Communications staff will work with the individual(s) involved to resolve the situation.
 Entries that do not adhere to this policy will be removed from the Earlham Facebook page upon our notification.
 When the guidelines specified by Facebook are violated, participants are free to notify Facebook of the violation.

 The Earlham College Marketing and Communications Office respects intellectual property rights when procuring and using photographs.
 We seek written permissions from photographers for the use of their art in publications, Web pages and displays.
 When appropriate, we purchase photographs and work out agreements for credits.
 You may fill out the online Photographer Permission Form, or print out a PDF version.